Subject and Object: Beginner’s Guide with Examples

 – Indirect object

-Explanation: The object of the sentence is table as it is receiving the action.
+Explanation: The object of the sentence is the table as it receives the action.

-Q. What is subject in grammar with examples?
+Q. What is the subject in grammar with examples?

-A. The subject in the sentence can be simply defined as the thing/person performing the action.
-It is not necessary that the subject is only one word in the sentence it can also be group of words in one sentence.
+A. The sentence’s subject can be defined as the thing/person acting.
+The subject doesn’t need to be only one word in the sentence.
+It can also be a group of words in one sentence.

-Explanation: The cat is the subject in the sentence.
+Explanation: The cat is the subject of the sentence.

 Q. What is the difference between subject and object in a sentence?

-A. The subject and the object is very different from each other.
-The subject is defined as the performer of the action and the object can be defined as the receiver of the action in a sentence.
+A. The subject and the object are very different from each other.
+The subject is defined as the performer of the action, and the object can be defined as the receiver of the action in a sentence.

 1. I love playing with dolls.